Along for the Journey:

 - a review of language and terminology

-- an overview of the current landscape for LGBTQ youth (including risk factors and suicidal ideation)
+- an overview of the current landscape for LGBTQIA+ youth (including risk factors and suicidal ideation)

-- an introduction to what LGBTQ youth need to feel supported in the church and ways congregations can be proactive in their ministry for LGBTQ youth.
+- an introduction to what LGBTQ youth need to feel supported in the church and ways congregations can be proactive in their ministry for LGBTQIA+ youth.

 - how to create a welcoming youth group space